maxchampoux/fx4biz-rest/README.md

 * [Retrieve Trades Book - `GET /trades`](#get-trade-book)
 * [Retrieve Trade Details - `GET /trade/{trade_id}`](#get-trade-details)

+## API Reference ##

+The FX4BIZ API is organized around [REST](http://en.wikipedia.org/wiki/Representational_state_transfer).
+Our API is designed to have predictable, resource-oriented URLs and use the HTTP response codes to indicate API errors.
+We use built-in HTTP features, like HTTP authentication and HTTP verbs, which can be understood by off-the-shelf HTTP clients, and we support [cross-origin resource sharing](http://en.wikipedia.org/wiki/Representational_state_transfer) to allow you to interact securely with our API from a client-side web application.
+[JSON](http://www.json.org/) will be returned in all responses from the PAI, including errors.

 #### Objects List ####

 * [Account Object](#account_object)